Development

 • Project picker, Currency picker, Session picker (*Modal structs): each holds options, a typeable query, and a filtered: Vec<usize> mapping; all three share the same case-insensitive substring filter pattern.
 The project picker pins All regardless of query.

-• Export folder picker (FolderPickerModal): directory-only picker rooted at the current export folder.
+• Report folder picker (FolderPickerModal): directory-only picker rooted at the current report folder.
 Use this folder updates App::export_dir for the running session; Esc cancels without saving to config.json.

-• Help (help_open: bool): full keybinding reference, openable from any page with h or ?.
+• Help (help_open: bool): full keybinding reference rendered from the shared keymap, openable from any page with h or ?.
 Closes with h, ?, or Esc.

-The modal state is checked in priority order in App::handle_key: help, currency, project, session, export folder picker, then export.
-The folder picker is the only nested modal and sits on top of the export picker.
+The modal state is checked in priority order in App::handle_key: help, call detail, currency, clear-data confirmation, download confirmation, project, session, report folder picker, then report.
+The active context is passed to the keymap resolver before App applies the returned action.
+The folder picker is the only nested modal and sits on top of the report picker.
+The desktop app uses the same resolver through the handle_shortcut Tauri command, returning frontend effects for Svelte-owned modals and call-detail state.

 Project Identity